ABOUT

 Once upon a time, he hosted The Million Poems Show, a poetry talk show.
 Everybody on it was amazing, and audiences, though small, were serious when they said they loved it.

-He is married to the writer Alison Stine Davis.
-They divide their time between New York and Ohio.
+He is the father of two boys, and he divides his time between New York and Ohio.

 CONTACT: